brandoninvergo/python-startup/README.md

 [1]  But I explicitly do not want to turn this into another iPython.

-[2]  For some reason, the Python `readline` module is quite unflexible in its key-bindings.
+[2]  For some reason, the Python `readline` module is quite inflexible in its key-bindings.
 You cannot override some existing bindings for some reason.
 For example, `Ctrl-i`, which would be a natural choice for adding to the indentation level, is inextricably tied to the